 1 Government Drove, St. Louis, MO 63110

-The St. Louis Zoo offers Boo at the Zoo – Forest Park Forever from October 14-30.
+The St. Louis Zoo offers Boo at the Zoo from October 13-29.
 While it doesn’t have a trick-or-treat event, the Zoo will have Halloween-themed decorations like Haunted Harvest, Fragile Forest, and a giant cauldron, as well as returning favorites like the Monster Mash, Skeleton Soiree, and Pirate Pointe.
-Ticket prices range from $9-11 for ages 2+ depending on what day you attend.
+Ticket prices vary for ages 2+ depending on what day you attend.
 Anyone under the age of 2 is free.

 Planning to spend fall break a little closer to home?
 Our calendar is packed full of events your family will love!